joemoose/psiops/docs/equipment.md

 When you need a piece of tactical gear you don’t have, request it from your tactical supplies.
 If the GM agrees the item qualifies as a tactical supply (see the following [examples](#examples)), remove one unit of *tactical supply* from your inventory and replace it with the requested item.
 The requested item will occupy its standard number of inventory slots.

 These abstracted tactical supplies let you avoid deciding in advance which additional gear to pack beyond your basic kit, weapons loadout, and mission-specific gear.
 Equipment classified as tactical supplies can always be added to your inventory separately and carried on the mission.
-Spent tactical supplies can be resupplied at a *laying-up point*.
+Spent tactical supplies can be resupplied at a *laying-up position*.
 See [Rest and Recovery](combat.md#rest-and-recovery).

 ### Examples